 Records document Charles Eisler, a Hungarian immigrant who was a skilled mechanic and engineer and his company, Eisler Engineering Company of Newark, New Jersey, which manufactured equipment for producing electric lamps, television and radio tubes, welding equipment and laboratory equipment.

 A New York bookseller, Warshaw assembled this collection over nearly fifty years.
-The Warshaw Collection of Business Americana: Tailors forms part of the Warshaw Collection of Business Americana, Subseries 1.1: Subject Categories.
+The Warshaw Collection of Business Americana: Welding forms part of the Warshaw Collection of Business Americana, Subseries 1.1: Subject Categories.
 The Subject Categories subseries is divided into 470 subject categories based on those created by Mr. Warshaw.
 These subject categories include topical subjects, types or forms of material, people, organizations, historical events, and other categories.
 An overview to the entire Warshaw collection is available here: Warshaw Collection of Business Americana

 Sherman Poppen Papers

 The Sherman Poppen Papers document the snurfer, the predecessor of the snowboard that he invented in 1965.
 The snurfer, a sled that was ridden while standing up, originally consisted of two skis bound together.
 Snurfer competitions fueled the development of the snowboard as a piece of sporting equipment.
 This collection contains material describing the snurfer's place in snowboarding history, and the associated business and legal aspects.

 Audio recordings of interviews with members of the Plastics Pioneers Association about the plastics industry, its origins, and evolution.